Edsch9086/StormworksLua/SwerveController/scope.md

 the goal here was to create a lua-based swerve drive system that can:

-- be easy to configure
+## H2 - be easy to configure
-> 1 mcu, > 6 i/o connections
+- 1 mcu, > 6 i/o connections
-    - comp from seat
+    1. comp from seat
-    - comp from physics sensor
+    2. comp from physics sensor
-    - comp from auton module
+    3. comp from auton module
-    - comp to reader units/auton module
+    4. comp to reader units/auton module
-> 4 reader modules, > 6 i/o connections
+- 4 reader modules, > 6 i/o connections
+    1. comp from mcu
-    - pivot speed out
+    2. pivot speed out
-    - current pivot speed in
+    3. current pivot speed in
-    - comp from mcu
+    4. motor speed out
-    - wheel brake
+    5. wheel brake

 - allow for efficient 3-dof movement
 > turn wheels to target via the shortest path possible